JonasPf/http-402-alert-extension/WARP.md

 Generates placeholder PNG files for the extension icons (16x16, 48x48, 128x128 pixels).
 Required before loading the extension.

 ### Load Extension in Chrome
+1. Build the extension first: `devbox run npm run build`
-1. Navigate to `chrome://extensions/`
+2. Navigate to `chrome://extensions/`
-2. Enable "Developer mode" (top-right toggle)
+3. Enable "Developer mode" (top-right toggle)
-3. Click "Load unpacked"
+4. Click "Load unpacked"
-4. Select this directory
+5. Select the `build/` directory

 ### Reload After Changes
 After modifying code, click the reload icon in `chrome://extensions/` for this extension, or use the keyboard shortcut `Cmd+R` (macOS) / `Ctrl+R` (Windows/Linux) while on the extensions page.